kennedyjustin/BolusGPT/README.md

 - `minutes_of_exercise` - Duration of exercise in minutes that will occur after the bolus.
 - `exercise_intensity` - Intensity of exercise that will occur after the bolus (`none`, `low`, `medium`, `high`).

+### Why use OpenAI GPTs as an interface?

+I wanted to make this quickly, and GPTs come with a lot for free, for example:

+- A mobile app (the OpenAI app)
+- Auth via OpenAI account
+- Text, voice, images for modality
+- Function calling with very little setup required
+- Totally free

+Someday I could see this turning into something more, but I am happy with where its at right now.

 ## How can I use this?

 Please follow the [setup guide](./SETUP.md).